Expressing Breast Milk: A Guide for New Moms

 Breast milk is the perfect food for your baby, providing all the necessary nutrients for healthy growth and development.
 However, there may be situations when breastfeeding is not possible or convenient.
 In such cases, expressing breast milk can be a lifesaver.
 In this blog, we will discuss the benefits of expressing milk, tips for manual and electric pumping, and storage guidelines.

-Section 1: Why express breast milk?
+Why express breast milk?
 Expressing breast milk can provide many benefits for both the mother and baby.
 It can ensure that the baby receives breast milk even when the mother is not available for breastfeeding.
 It can also help stimulate milk production and relieve breast engorgement.
-Moreover, expressing breast milk can be useful in the following situations:
+Moreover, expressing breast milk can be useful in the following situation

 • If the baby is premature or has health issues that prevent breastfeeding, expressing milk can provide a source of nutrition.